hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * [Fitzrovia Chapel](https://www.fitzroviachapel.org/) - once the chapel of the Middlesex Hospital and now beautifully preserved and restored, is a stunning hidden gem.
 Open on Wednesdays.
 Don't miss "The one and the many" sculpture by [Peter Randall-Page](https://www.peterrandall-page.com/sculpture-map/) just outside the chapel.
 * Stroll past numerous [private art galleries](https://londongalleryweekend.art/map/).
 * The campus of London School of Economics and Political Science (LSE) - The Marshall Building (a gem of forward-thinking architecture), [Square the Block](https://blogs.lse.ac.uk/lsehistory/2017/04/18/all-is-not-as-it-seems-square-the-block-by-richard-wilson/) sculpture (51.51508, -0.118539), etc.
+* Gerrard Street - the heart of London's Chinatown.
 * [Twinings - The Strand](https://www.atlasobscura.com/places/twinings-tea-shop) tea shop in a historic building.
 Get any of their teas (even the most expensive one) in a takeaway cup for cheap.
-* Ellis Brigham - best outdoor clothing shop ever, super knowledgeable stuff.
+* Shopping: Ellis Brigham (the best outdoor clothing shop ever with super knowledgeable stuff), VIVOBAREFOOT (barefoot shoes), The Ordinary DECIEM ([magical moisturizer](https://theordinary.com/en-gb/natural-moisturizing-factors-ha-moisturizer-100435.html)), etc.
-* VIVOBAREFOOT - barefoot shoe shop.

 **Food and drink:**
 * Kricket Soho - modern Indian.
+* Gauthier - French tasting menu with meat stews, steaks, cheesy pasta, etc. But 100% vegan.
 * Akoko - West African.
 Tasting menu with a vegan option.
 * NOPI - by Ottolenghi.
 * Tendril - a naughty vegan restaurant (with a bit of cheese).
 Both tasting menu and à la carte.